iljarotar/synth/README.md

         freq: 440
 ```

-You can find more interesting examples in the `examples` directory.
+You can find more examples in the `examples` directory.

 ---